 The Seventh Level is one of my testing quests (I test a lot against Dwarrowdelf in general) and particularly for my combat decks.
-The classic Seventh Level has always been a quest that pushes out a ton of enemies and requires you to do well against them, while also making enough progress to get through the two stages.
-This Nightmare version doesn’t change the formula drasticly, but makes it a little more difficult by introducing new enemies to the encounter deck, as well as the new mechanic that lets enemies collect resources that can then be used as stat boosts or damage cancellation.
+The classic Seventh Level has always been a quest that pushes out a ton of enemies.
+It requires you to do well against them, while also making enough progress to get through the two stages.
+This Nightmare version doesn’t change the formula drasticly, but makes it a little more difficult by introducing new enemies to the encounter deck, as well as the new mechanic that lets enemies collect resources that can be used as stat boosts or damage cancellation.
 This makes the enemies a lot tougher than in the normal version of the quest, which causes you to really push out your combat characters quickly.
 This is a nice quest to bring out if you and your friends did well against the normal version of the quest, as the tone is the same, but the quest is changed just enough to make it a real challenge for you.

 Nightmare The Seventh Level